bvellek/aeropress-me-app/README.md

 ### Performance
 With the majority of tasks running on the server, I was able to keep this application fairly light weight.
 Emojis offer a nice touch while costing 0kB.
 In order to keep the application fast and light, I removed all jQuery in favor of vanilla JavaScript.
-The `app.js` file is only XXXXkB (without minification).
-The minified `main.min.css` file is only XXXXkB.
+The minified, GZIPed `app.min.js` file is only 530B.
+The minified, GZIPed `main.min.css` file is only 2.21kB.
 I also deferred font loading to keep initial page loads as fast as possible.
 ```
 document.addEventListener('DOMContentLoaded', function() {
   document.querySelector('html > head').appendChild((function(){